servicejs/serviceui/packages/mixins/README.md

 # @service-ui/mixins

-A collection of CSS property helpers & mixins.
+A collection of CSS property helpers & mixins for service.ui.

 ## Install